How will you view?

 By Jonathan Crouch

 Porsche's Taycan Cross Turismo is arguably the market's wildest electric SUV.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the revised version.

-From launch, Porsche's first fully battery-powered model, the Taycan, was billed as the company's first all-electric sports car.
+From launch, Porsche's first fully battery-powered model, the Taycan Sports Saloon, was billed as the company's first all-electric sports car.
 Can a sportscar also be an SUV?
-Porsche's insisting that it can - and to prove the point, has brought us this Taycan spin-off model, the Taycan Cross Turismo.
+Porsche's insisting that it can - and to prove the point, in 2021 brought us this Taycan spin-off model, the Taycan Cross Turismo.
+Before substantially updating it in early 2024 to create the car we're going to look at here.

 Porsche has now long been a company as much about SUVs as sportscars.
 So it's natural that the brand's EV development should reflect that.
-The eye watering level of investment needed means that it needs to anyway.
+The eye watering level of investment required means that it needs to anyway.
 Which is why the Taycan range was broadened in 2021 to include this crossover body style, available in both Sport Turismo guise and in this more SUV-like 'Cross Turismo' form.
 It might look like something from a Spielberg film and a car that can't quite make up its mind what it wants to be - Porsche doesn't like calling it an 'estate'.
-But it's likely to be the most popular of the Taycan models going forward and, a little surprisingly, does have a degree of (optional) prowess for limited use off a paved surface.
-Sounds intriguing.
+But it's proved to be the most popular of the Taycan models and, a little surprisingly, does have a degree of (optional) prowess for limited use off a paved surface.
+The improved version of this model that we examine here looks much the same - and sits on the same J1 800v platform as before - but under the skin gets big changes in terms of drivetrain and charge capability.

 To see the full road test text contact us on 0330 0020 227